openeuropa/entity_version/modules/entity_version_workflows/README.txt

 # Entity Version Workflows

-This module provides an additional functionality to control of version numbers through workflow state transitions.
+This module provides an additional functionality that allows control of version numbers through workflow state transitions.

 ## Usage